 1) The holiday rush is over.
-The period between Thanksgiving and New Years is typically crowded and crazy as people flock to Orlando to see the Christmas decorations and take part in holiday festivities.
+The period between Thanksgiving and New Year is typically crowded and crazy as people flock to Orlando to see the Christmas decorations and take part in holiday festivities.
 By February, things have quieted down and the theme park lines are back down to a manageable level.
-The next major event at Walt Disney World doesn’t start until March, when Epcot Center kicks of its annual Flower and Garden Festival.

 Smaller crowds mean it’s easier to get reservations at character meals and other popular Disney restaurants.
 If you have a rental car, you won’t have to struggle with traffic on I-4 or the tourist strips as you travel between attractions.

 2) The Orlando weather is beautiful.
 Orlando temperatures in February are typically in the low to mid-70s during the day, with a low chance of rain.
 The warmth is a welcome respite if your visiting from a northern state.
 Even if you come from a warm climate, you’ll appreciate the sunshine.
 It’s a much more comfortable time of year than summer when you swelter in 90+ degree heat and get soaked by afternoon thunderstorms.

 Not only is February weather perfect for the theme parks, but it’s also just right for other outdoor activities, like zip lining, horseback riding, ATV tours, and airboat rides.

 Virtually every hotel in Orlando has a swimming pool, and you’ll have your own private pool if you rent a vacation home.
 They’re heated, which means you can enjoy the water even though you’re not sweltering in summer temperatures.
 Typhoon Lagoon and Blizzard Beach at Walt Disney World and other water parks, like SeaWorld’s Aquatica and Volcano Bay also heat their water.
 That makes February a perfect time to hit the water parks without long lines.